-This information is known as RIL's "MIFIDPRU Risk Management Objectives and Policies Disclosures" and is intended to contain an overview of the company's risk management objectives, policies and processes for managing material risks identified through the course of assessing RIL's own fund requirements (MIFIDPRU 4), concentration risk (MIFIDPRU 5) and liquidity risk (MIFIDPRU 6) as at 31 December 2022.
+This information is known as RIIL's "IFR/IFD Risk Management Objectives and Policies Disclosures" and is intended to contain an overview of the company's risk management objectives, policies and processes for managing material risks identified through the course of assessing RIIL's own fund requirements (Part Three), concentration risk (Part Four) and liquidity risk (Part Five) as at 31 December 2022.
+In addition, this information sets out the risk management approach on the basis of the harm that Russell Investments Ireland Limited (the "Company" or "RIIL") may pose to itself, its clients and the markets it operates in from both its ongoing business operations and those that may arise from winding down its business.
+This supports effective market discipline and facilitates constructive engagement by all stakeholders.